veler/clipboardzanager/README.md

 In general, the security process can be improved and simplified.

-Once done, open the solution in Visual Studio and build the solution.
+Once done, open the solution in Visual Studio.
+Set ``DesktopBridgeDebuggingProject`` as the ``StartUp Project`` and ``Rebuild the Solution``.
 The private keys will be updated in the Windows Desktop project and Android project at the following locations :
 * For the Windows Desktop app : ``ClipboardZanager\Sources\ClipboardZanager\Properties\Passwords.cs``
 * For the Android app : ``Android\app\src\main\res\values\passwords.xml``